Menstrual Cramps (cont.)

 What are the symptoms of menstrual cramps?

-Menstrual cramps usually start shortly before the menstrual period, peak within 24 hours after the onset of the bleeding, and subside again after a day or two.
+Menstrual cramps usually begin before the onset of menstrual period, peak within 24 hours after the onset of the bleeding, and subside again after a day or two.

 How are menstrual cramps diagnosed?